mvolkmann/blog/src/alpine.md

   This updates the model variable on the first value change and then repeatedly after some period of time (defaults to 250ms) if the value has changed.
+  To change the time period, add a period and a number of milliseconds, optionally followed by "ms".
+For example, `.throttle.500`.

 ### x-modelable